dloa/librarian-module_history-patron/README.md

 7. Get each contributor's `datapoints`
 8. Get the `field` that the History Patron selected in their announcement
 9. Analyze the data in this field from all `Historians` who have submitted
-10. Determine how many `datablocks` there should be in each `Reward period` - ie, if the datapoints are being submitted every 5 minutes, but the reward period is set to hourly, there should be 12 `datablocks` per `Reward period` per `Historian`.
+10. Determine how many `datablocks` there should be in each `Reward period` - ie, if the `datapoints` are being submitted every 5 minutes, but the `Reward period` is set to hourly, there should be 12 `datablocks` per `Reward period` per `Historian`.
 11. For each `datablock`, determine the mean value for the selected field from all `datapoints` from all `Historians`
 12. Based on the `History Patron` message, select either a single winner or identify all winners within [int] percent of the mean entry.
 13. Send out payments